krishna2426/EnergyWise/README.md

 ##  Why EnergyWise Matters for Seniors

 Many elderly people face unique challenges with electricity management:
-- **Difficulty reading small text** on complex energy meters and bills
+- **Difficulty reading small text** on complex energy meters and bills.
-- **Confusion with digital interfaces** and multiple navigation menus
+- **Confusion with digital interfaces** and multiple navigation menus.
-- **Physical limitations** that make it hard to check multiple rooms or appliances
+- **Physical limitations** that make it hard to check multiple rooms or appliances.
-- **Cognitive challenges** in understanding complex data and graphs
+- **Cognitive challenges** in understanding complex data and graphs.
-- **Fixed incomes** making energy cost monitoring crucial
+- **Fixed incomes** making energy cost monitoring crucial.
-- **Safety concerns** about leaving appliances on accidentally
+- **Safety concerns** about leaving appliances on accidentally.
-- **Living alone** without immediate help for technical issues
+- **Living alone** without immediate help for technical issues.

 EnergyWise makes energy management simple, safe, and stress-free for elderly users.